xpack/cli-start-options-ts/README.md

 $ npm install @ilg/cli-start-options --save
 ```

-The module does not provide any executables, and generaly there are few reasons to install it globally.
+The module does not provide any executables, and generally there are few reasons to install it globally.

 The development repository is available from the GitHub [xpack/cli-start-options-js](https://github.com/xpack/cli-start-options-js) project.